mica-development/mica-tutorials/README.md

 5. **utf_sources** - Discover Mica's powerful Unicode support
 6. **nesting_craziness** - Master advanced scoping and nested functions

 Each example includes comprehensive comments explaining the concepts being demonstrated.
-Feel free to modify the examples and experiment with the code!
+Feel free to modify the examples and experiment with the code.

 ---